CCSS Workshop, October 8-11, 2003, Blacksburg, Virginia, USA

 The model is 250 km long, and the shot and receiver spacings are ~5km and 90m, respectively.
 Traces from all 2779 recievers are available for each shot.
 The trace lengths are 40 seconds, sample rate is 16ms (2501 samples), and the data have been reduced (linear moveout correction) using 7km/s.
 The data are in IEEE segy format, one file for each shot record (and each component), for a total of 102 files.

-The files may be obtained by anonymous FTP from the machine zephyr.rice.edu (IP address 128.42.14.7).
-The data are located in pub/czelt/ccss/vertical/ and pub/czelt/ccss/horizontal/.
+The files may be obtained here.
+The data are located in the vertical/ and horizontal/ directories.
 There are 51 gzipped-compressed segy files in each directory, each file being roughly 25 Mb in size, for a total of about 1.25 Gb in each directory.
-Tests made at two sites outside Rice (one in Canada, one in Hawaii) suggest it will take 1-2 hours to FTP all the files in one directory.
-There is also a read.me file in the pub/czelt/ccss/ directory that should be downloaded.

-If you are unable to ftp the data in this manner, please e-mail Colin Zelt at czelt@rice.edu for assistance.
+If you are unable to download the data, please e-mail Colin Zelt at czelt@rice.edu for assistance.

-NEW 15 April 2003: The directories pub/czelt/ccss/vertical2 and pub/czelt/ccss/horizontal2 contain a high-resolution dataset with a shot and receiver spacing of 90m from a 45 km portion of the full model, between 175-220km.
-Please e-mail me if you want to work with these data and I will provide the full details of these data.
+The directories vertical2 and horizontal2 contain a high-resolution dataset with a shot and receiver spacing of 90m from a 45 km portion of the full model, between 175-220km.

 Examples of models similar to that used to create the synthetic dataset